lafayette cemetery no. 1

 Lafayette Cemetery No. 1 and a resource for all with family graves here.

-As owners and stakeholders, we advocate for and educate about this sacred resting place and historic landmark.
+As owners and stakeholders, we advocate for the protection of this sacred resting place

 As tourism increased exponentially in New Orleans (and around the globe) after 2000, the city began to feel its negative impact.
 Infrastructure damage, neighborhood infiltration of tourists via short-term rentals, city-wide congestion and a demand on limited resources were just some of the problems.
 Worse, a consumerism attitude began to prevail among visitors, of using the city and its neighborhoods as venues for entertainment with little regard for their purposes or for the locals who lived there.
 Around 2015, as private, church-run cemeteries in New Orleans began to implement restrictions to combat this influx and the resulting damage, these problems spilled over into historic Lafayette Cemetery No. 1, a still active cemetery in the heart of uptown.